Municipal Wastewater Effluent Strategy

 National Performance Standards

-National Performance Standards are the minimum requirements for effluent quality from all municipal, community and government wastewater facilities that discharge into lakes, rivers and oceans.
+National Performance Standards are the minimum requirements for effluent quality from all municipal wastewater facilities that discharge into lakes, rivers and oceans.
 The National Performance Standards do not apply to sanitary or combined sewer overflows or to facilities located in geographic areas where extreme climatic conditions impede treatment, such as Canada’s Far North.

-While all new wastewater facilities are required to meet the National Performance Standards immediately, provisions for staggered deadlines to the end of 2020, 2030 and 2040 were offered to existing facilities.
+While all municipal wastewater facilities are required to meet the National Performance Standards immediately, provisions for staggered deadlines to the end of 2020, 2030 and 2040 were offered to existing facilities that needed upgrades.
 This was put in place to give the necessary time to plan, finance and construct new infrastructure, while ensuring that improvements are made to the highest risk wastewater facilities first.
 The National Performance Standards form the basis of the federal government’s Wastewater Systems Effluent Regulations.

 The National Performance Standards are: